volkanunsal/doku/README.md

 # doku

-Commandline tool to generate a PDF file from markdown input.
+Commandline to to generate a pdf file from markdown files.

+`doku` is designed to make the process of building downloadable PDFs from markdown files.

+## Features

+- ✅ table of contents: doku can automatically generate a table of contents for you.
+- ✅ customizable via css
+- ✅ customizable via Javascript
+- ✅ extensible Markdown renderer
+- ✅ full power of Puppeteer for pdf rendering
+- ✅ simple and easy to use from commandline

 ```
        __      __